mercadopago/devsite-docs/guides/extras/splitter-off-integration.en.md

 40046 |Invalid external reference.
 40047 |Some parameters are invalid for search.
 40048 |Invalid splitter id.
-40049 |invalid marketplace.
+40049 |invalid date last updated.
-40050 |Invalid disbursement id.
 40051 |money_release_date is required.
 40052 |processing_mode is required.
 40053 |invalid content in request.